jabdul/crud-api/src/persistence/mysql/schema/README.md

 #Schema folder
-save your database and image from workbench in this folder
+save database model and image from workbench in this folder